maudy2u/influxdb_grafana/README.md

 # influxdb_grafana
 docker compose for InfluxDB, Grafana and Telegraf

+The intent of the respository is to assist Hubitat users with the `InfluxDB Logger` App by using docker-compose to easily stand up an InfluxDB and Grafana environment.
+Put the files `docker-compose.yml`, `datasources.yml`, and `mytelegraf.conf` all into the same directory and then creating the `.ENV` file below the result is:
+- InfluxDB will have a userid and password to log in, a default bucket, and known token
+- Grafana will have a userid and password to log in, and is default datasource will be InfluxDB using FLux query langauge via the Token, and default bucket.
+- `InfluxDB Logger` can then be configured to point to the InfluxDB using the IP:PORT, default bucket, and token

 ## .ENV

 1. Create the .ENV with a text editor, and save it in the same location as the other three files